So, you like the lever action shotgun, but you don’t know which one to choose for trap and skeet.

 Lever action shotguns are interesting.
 They’re in a category all by themselves and were first introduced by Winchester in the late 1800s.
 The first model was the 1887 and was available in both a 10 and 12-gauge option.
 This particular shotgun became popular with messengers, prison guards, watchmen, and railroad security.

 Since then, there have been two other notable introductions of lever action shotguns.
 There is the Adler 12-gauge lever action shotgun that is manufactured in Turkey.
-The most recent addition to lever action shotguns is the Henry H018-410 that was introduced in 2017.
+The most recent addition to lever action shotguns is the Henry H018-410, introduced in 2017.

 Truth be told, there isn’t a best lever action shotgun for skeet shooting or trap shooting.
 It’s made to be fun, but it’s not reliable enough or fast enough to use in real competition.
 The Firearm Blog has a review about the Henry .410 specifically.